craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 | 8    | The character spots two artifacts, roll again.
 If rolled again, it is common. |

 ### Known and Named Artifacts
-###### Artyom's Skin
-> 'A small curve of yellow amber.
-It tingles with warmth.'
-> *Artyom's Skin* is a **uncommon** artifact, and incurs 3d10 (17) radiation.
-> A *Artyom's Skin* hold up to 4 charges.
-As an action, you may spend a charge.
-When you do, target creature within 45ft of you must succeed on a DC 17 Constitution Saving Throw or be knocked Prone and take 4d10 psychic damage

 ###### Palm of Glass
 > 'This is the physical description.'